 We are inviting case studies as evidence about the politics of evidence for sharing at next April’s conference Please send us your experiences.
-If you prefer your name not to be published, we will help you edit the story to protect the anonymity of people and organisations.
+If you prefer your name not to be published, sildenafil we will help you edit the story to protect the anonymity of people and organisations.
 Go to end of this post for details.

-The discourses of ‘results’ and ‘evidence’ are becoming increasingly prominent in the planning,, appraisal, implementation and monitoring and evaluation of development projects and programmes ‘Evidence’ is about proof of ‘what works’ (or doesn’t work) in tackling a problem.
+The discourses of ‘results’ and ‘evidence’ are becoming increasingly prominent in the planning, prostate , appraisal, prescription implementation and monitoring and evaluation of development projects and programmes ‘Evidence’ is about proof of ‘what works’ (or doesn’t work) in tackling a problem.
 Evidence leads to action – intervention or treatment of the problem – that delivers ‘results’, reported upon and possibly also evaluated.
 The two discourses share a particular understanding of causality, efficiency and accountability, originating in and still more prevalent in countries with an anglo-saxon empiricist tradition.
 However, through the dominance of English-language based global institutions such as the World Bank, the terminology and related practices are spreading widely within the international development sector and into external aid receiving countries.

 Results and evidence discourses shape our working practices through what we are calling ‘artefacts’.
 Artefacts are the protocols and procedures, created to implement the ideas embedded in ‘results’ and ‘evidence’ discourses.
 A well-known artefact is logical framework analysis.
 Artefacts become powerful when used as incentives (carrots) and mandatory requirements (sticks).
 Just as the boundary between the results and evidence discourses is fuzzy and shifting, so the use of these artefacts can change in relation to time and context.By and large, however, results artefacts are used today to plan, implement, monitor and report for accountability purposes e.g.:

 - Performance measurement indicators